eparreno/vimvamvoom/README.md

 ## Contribute

-I'm always happy to take pull requests from others and improve this vim distribution.
-Go ahead and fork me!
+Contributions are welcomed.
+You can send your pull requests to improve this vim distribution

 ## Credits